The easiest way to misjudge Codex CLI is to mix three decisions together on day one:

 Your first successful run does not need a real repo yet.

-- the shell recognizes
+- the shell resolves

 - restarting

-One simple check works better than jumping straight into production code: create a scratch folder, launch codex there, and ask it to describe the current directory and stop before editing anything.
-If that tiny loop already feels unstable, your repo trial will not be cleaner.
+One simple check is better than jumping straight into production code: create a scratch directory, launch codex, and ask it to describe the current directory and stop before editing anything.

 The authentication docs say Codex caches login details locally and reuses them on the next CLI start.
 They also note that the CLI and IDE extension share the same cached login details.